wp-plugins/ipu-chart/readme.txt

 === Plugin Name ===
 Contributors: thmufl
-Tags: chart, bar chart, pie chart, line chart, donut chart, scatter chart, bubble chart, world map, map, countries, animation, quotes, diagram, csv, tsv, excel, numbers, svg, d3, d3js
+Tags: chart, chart editor, bar chart, pie chart, line chart, donut chart, scatter chart, bubble chart, world map, map, countries, animation, quotes, diagram, csv, tsv, excel, numbers, svg, d3, d3js
 Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 0.6
+Stable tag: 0.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Creates SVG based, animated bar, pie, donut, line, scatter, bubble and world map charts out of your spreadsheet data.
 A powerful, easy to use shortcode.
+And even easier with the free [IPU-Chart Editor Online](https://www.ipublia.com/support/ipu-chart-editor-online/)!

 == Description ==

 IPU-Chart is an easy to use shortcode that creates SVG based bar, pie, donut, line, scatter, bubble and world map charts out of your csv (comma separated) or tsv (tab separated) data.

 The plugin allows you to load the data to display as a chart from a remote service that delivers csv or tsv formatted data.
 You can also export you data from favorite spreadsheet application (Excel, Numbers, Open Office) and display it as a chart in your blog or page.

+To create complex chart definitions and preview the immedialely use the free [IPU-Chart Editor Online](https://www.ipublia.com/support/ipu-chart-editor-online/) service.

 IPU-Chart is based on [SVG](http://www.w3.org/TR/SVG/) and [D3](http://d3js.org/).
 It works perfectly on large computer screens as well as on tablets and smaller mobile screens.
 For browsers that do not support SVG an alternative image can be set.